SigmaSauer07/AlsaniaProjects/README.md

-# AlsaniaL1
+# AlsaniaProjects
-The Alsania blockchain with Avalanche L1
+Small side projects for the Alsania Network